Benjamin Stora

 Benjamin Stora (born 2 December 1950) is a French historian, expert on North Africa, who is widely considered one of the world's leading authorities on Algerian history.
 He was born in a Jewish family that left the country following its War of Independence in 1962.
 Stora holds two PhDs (1974 and 1984) and a Doctorate of the State (1991).
-His books and articles have been translated into several languages, including English, Arabic, Spanish, German, Russian, and Vietnamese.